yuankunluo/project_42_shopping_site/README.md

 Required Packages
 -----------------------

-    This project relays on the following packages
+    This project relys on the following packages
     * django
     * pil
     * south